GSA/piv-guides/_networkconfig/10_AMA.md

 Logging in remotely&mdash;whether from home, on travel, or at the local bookstore&mdash;increases the risk that attackers might be able to hack into government systems and access sensitive information.

-This guide can help you to can increase the security of high-risk logins by configuring Microsoft Windows' Active Directory (AD) Domain Service's (DS) _Authentication Mechanism Assurance (AMA)_ on your Windows Server® 2012 or 2008 R2.
+This guide can help you to enhance the security of high-risk logins by configuring Microsoft Windows' Active Directory (AD) Domain Service's (DS) _Authentication Mechanism Assurance (AMA)_ on your Windows Server® 2012 or 2008 R2.

 ## Windows Server® 2012 AD DS and Later (No Patch Required)